AceyJS/acey/README.md

 #### prototype: `class Controller` 🌎

-#### A Controller is comparable with a grouping of Actions.
+#### A Controller is a grouping of Actions.
 You build this class from:
-1. the State class you want to bind it with
+1. a **Model or a Collection** bound with.
-2. A unique key (that serves to identify the controller in the Ascey Store.)
+2. A unique key (that serves to identify the Controller in the Ascey Store).

-A Controller is made to update your data in the Store through the State it is bound with.
+A Controller is made to update your data in the Store through the Model/Collection it is bound with.

 #### Exemple of a Controller:
 `./src/ascey/controllers/todo.ts`

 ```
 import { Controller } from 'react-ascey'
-import TodoState from '../states/todo'
+import TodoCollection from '../collections/todo'
 import TodoModel from '../models/todo'

 class TodoController extends Controller {

-    constructor(todoState: any){
+    constructor(todoCollection: any){
        /*
          The Controller class requires 2 parameters:
-         1. The state class bound with the controller
+         1. The Model/Collection class bound with the controller
          2. A unique key to identify the controller.
        */
-       super(todoState, 'todo')
+       super(todoCollection, 'todo')
     }

    /*
        Dispatching to store:

        1. The dispatch method takes a callback parameter
-          sending the instanced State bound with the
+          sending the instanced Model/Collection bound with the
           Controller
        2. Then you are free to execute the method you want
-          from the State that is going to update the data.
+          from the Model/Collection that is going to update the data.
        3. At the end of the callback execution, the change
           is saved, transformed into a plain javascript
           object, and sent to the Store.